benjguin/db2onAzure/doc/check.md

 [rhel@d0 ~]$
 ```

+## check logs

-Here is a list of log files you want to check:
+Here is a list of log files you want to check.
+You can compare them to the samples that are available in the `sample_logs` folder in this repo:

 File name | nodes | logs the execution of ...
 ----------|-------|---------------------------